 In this regard, the hormonal balance of our bodies is essential for both goals.

-Because fasting is the best way to lower insulin levels, people successfully lose weight as a result.
+Because fasting is the best way to lower insulin levels, many people successfully lose weight and prevent obesity.

 Insulin is responsible for signaling cells to take up glucose from the bloodstream and storing excess energy as fat or glycogen.

-Accordingly, researchers can already predict 75% of the gain and loss in overweight people using insulin levels (Kong et al. 20131).
+Accordingly, using insulin levels, researchers can predict 75% of the gain and loss in overweight people (Kong et al. 20131).